-- the claimant hasn't given a good reason for not undertaking their agreed work-related activity - consideration of the claimant's personal circumstances has been taken into account Whilst work coaches are primarily supportive, they must also ensure that the claimant is clear about the potential consequences if they fail to comply with mandatory requirements.
+- the claimant hasn't given a good reason for not undertaking their agreed work related activity - consideration of the claimant's personal circumstances has been taken into account

+Whilst work coaches are primarily supportive, they must also ensure claimants are clear on the potential consequences if they fail to comply with mandatory requirements.

-Team leader checks
+Site leader checks

-The work coach must have a team leader case conference before making any Labour Market decision maker referrals.
-The case conference must take place with a team leader and should only be delegated to a deputy if the team leader is unavailable.
+Work coaches must have a site leader case conference before making any Labour Market Decision Maker referrals.

+Site leader case conference should take place with the customer service lead or their deputy.

+Responsibility for site leader checks must only be delegated when neither role or equivalent grade is available.

-The team leader must be satisfied that the agreed requirement was appropriate at the time of the failure and that all safeguards (including the additional local and national public health guidelines) have been taken into account.
-The outcome of the team leader case conference must be recorded in 'Claimant history'.
+The site leader must be satisfied that the agreed requirement was appropriate at the time of the failure and that all safeguards, including the additional local and national public health guidelines have been taken into account.

+The outcome of the site leader case conference must be recorded in 'Claimant history'.

-Claimant Commitment
+Claimant commitment

-The Claimant Commitment is crucial.
-It must be a tailored, personalised commitment that reflects the local jobs market and the claimant's personal circumstances - and supporting a return to work.
+The claimant commitment is crucial.
+It must be a tailored, personalised commitment that reflects the local jobs market and the claimant's personal circumstances, supporting a return to work.

-See First commitments by phone appointment for more information.
+See: First commitments by phone appointment for more information.

-The Claimant Commitment must be reviewed regularly and revised where appropriate - for example, in the light of emerging claimant needs and fluctuating individual and local circumstances including coronavirus related restrictions.
+Claimant commitments should be reviewed regularly and revised where appropriate, for example in the light of emerging claimant needs and fluctuating individual and local circumstances including coronavirus related restrictions.

-Switching-off requirements
+Switching off requirements

-In some circumstances, a claimant's work-related requirements may need to be 'switched-off' for a period of time.
-This is called an easement.
+In some circumstances, a claimant's work-related requirements may need to be switched off for a period of time.
+We call this an easement.

-Easements can be a legal requirement or it can be discretionary where it is unreasonable to expect the claimant to complete their requirements for a period of time.
+Easements can be a legal requirement or discretionary where it is unreasonable to expect the claimant to complete their requirements for a period of time.

-See Switching-off work availability and work-related activities.
+See: Refer to switching work availability and work related activities